German luge machine at full throttle in Sochi

 "There is a very selective process of recruitment of athletes who have the ideal measurements and body weight," said Hackl, who won three Olympic gold and two silver medals in his luge career.

-"In the junior programs they focus on selecting athletes for their body structure," said the man affectionately known as "the flying sausage" in his sliding days.
+"In the junior programmes they focus on selecting athletes for their body structure," said the man affectionately known as "the flying sausage" in his sliding days.

 Hackl believes the sport has progressed since he retired.